Cowie Hill: History

-The hill on which it is situated was originally called Cowie's Hill, named after one of the original owners of the land, Robert Cowie.
-In 1752, Cowie, a British merchant, was granted the land by Governor Edward Cornwallis.
-Over time, the apostrophe s in Cowie's Hill was dropped.
+The hill on which it is situated was originally called "Cowie's Hill", named after one of the original owners of the land, Robert Cowie.
+Cowie and John Aubony, a baker and a tavern keeper respectively, received a grant of 64.8 hectares in 1752.
+The land included Cowie's Island, later renamed Melville Island.
+Over time, the apostrophe in "Cowie's Hill" was dropped.

 In the 1970s, the community began to urbanize.
-Two apartment buildings have been built since then; Armdale Place (known colloquially as Top of the Mountain), and Ridgeway Towers.
+A large townhouse development was built along with three apartment towers: Armdale Place (known colloquially as Top of the Mountain), Ridgeway Towers, and Terrace View.